Exploring canyons in glassy energy landscapes using metadynamics: Hard Sphere fluid

 The behavior of the MIMSE algorithm while exploring such HS states provides insights about their distribution in configuration space, summarized in \Cref{fig:landscapeb}.
-Starting from an initial quenched configuration, MIMSE descends a finite energy canyon until it reaches a portion of the landscape where the canyon floor is covered by a slender, connected domain of HS configurations, as if the canyon floor were flooded by a level set having zero energy.
+Starting from an initial quenched configuration, MIMSE descends a finite energy canyon until it first reaches a portion of the canyon floor containing small `puddles' of zero energy, before reaching a region where nearly all ISes are covered by a slender, connected domain of HS configurations.
+It is as if the canyon floor were flooded by a `stream' or level set having zero energy.
 In this case, for every added bias, the canyon walls funnel all FIRE paths to points on the intersection of the edge of the bias and the edge of a zero energy domain, see \Cref{fig:landscapeb}.
 FIRE then halts when the total energy per particle first drops below $U_{tol}$.
 The fact that the hyperspherical edge of every bias intersects a zero energy domain leads us to conclude that the domain is continuous (at least on the bias length scale used to search the configuration space).

-At higher volume fractions $\phi \gtrsim 0.667$, MIMSE descends the canyon in the energy landscape, but never reaches a zero energy or HS domain, \Cref{fig:HSb}.
-Instead the canyon floor contains a cluster of finite energy inherent structures as in the SGM case (which was explored at a volume fraction well above its $\phi_J$).
-In a sense, it is as if the entire landscape has been raised and the river drained away, \Cref{fig:landscapea}.
-In the opposite limit, the jamming volume fraction $\phi_J$ corresponds to lowering the landscape so far as to flood the entire canyon, such that the HS domain covers even the highest ISes on the landscape.
+As $\phi$ increases, MIMSE must work harder to reach HS states.
+Starting from a random `quenched' configuration, the number of biases required to reach the HS states (proportional to the contour distance travelled along the canyon floor) increases exponentially with $\phi$, \Cref{fig:HSb}.
+Notably, some initial configurations (and canyons) appear `deeper' than others, with a broad dispersion in the amount of effort to reach the HS states.
+Indeed, for $\phi \gtrsim 0.667$, MIMSE does not consistently reach HS states with a reasonable computational effort.
+It is as if the entire landscape has been raised and the `stream' drained away to a deeper, unreachably distant stretch of the canyon.
+In the opposite limit, the jamming volume fraction $\phi_J^{HS}$ corresponds to lowering the landscape so far as to flood the entire canyon, such that the HS domain covers even the highest, `quenched' ISes on the landscape.
+Overall, the finite energy portions of the canyons resemble that seen in the SGM case, \Cref{fig:landscapea}.
+Moreover, the number of biases between subsequent ISes on the soft-sphere portion of the landscape increases with $\phi$ and the number of FIRE steps required per bias increases by roughly ten-fold for $\phi \gtrsim 0.666$.
+This suggests a $\phi$-dependent change in the ruggedness of the landscape.